killercup/trpl-ebook/trpl.md

 Rust's memory safety features also apply to its concurrency story too.
 Even concurrent Rust programs must be memory safe, having no data races.
-Rust's type system is up to the thread, and gives you powerful ways to reason about concurrent code at compile time.
+Rust's type system is up to the task, and gives you powerful ways to reason about concurrent code at compile time.

 Before we talk about the concurrency features that come with Rust, it's